it-projects-llc/odoo-saas-tools/saas_portal_demo/README.rst

 Technically Page is a Plan (``saas_portal.plan``) and demo databases are duplicates from Plan's template.

-Plans and database templates and  are generated automatically from ``__demo__.py`` files in the root of modules, but could be created manually too.
+Plans and database templates are generated automatically from ``__demo__.py`` files in the root of modules, but could be created manually too.

 Credits
 =======